rancher/distros-test-framework/README.md

 no_of_windows_worker_nodes  = <count of Windows node>
 ```

+#### NOTES:
-#### NOTE: The sonobuoy test runs outside of the cluster, so if running the test locally, user have to clean up sonobouy manually
+- The sonobuoy test runs outside of the cluster, so if running the test locally, user have to clean up sonobouy manually.
+- The MixedOS test is not supported with split-roles (TBA later) or Hardened cluster (Not supported in Windows)

 ### Test Execution